 When any of the parts of this hearing process get disrupted, you’ll experience hearing loss.
-There are three types of hearing loss: sensorineural hearing loss, conductive hearing loss and mixed hearing loss.
+There are three types of hearing loss: sensorineural hearing loss, conductive hearing loss, and mixed hearing loss.

 Sensorineural Hearing Loss

 The most common kind of hearing loss is sensorineural hearing loss.
 This is a permanent loss that means there is damage to the hair cells in the inner ear.
-Common causes of SNHL is caused by exposure to very loud sounds and/or age-related changes to the inner ear hair cells.
+Common causes of SNHL are caused by exposure to very loud sounds and/or age-related changes to the inner ear hair cells.
 When the cells in the inner ear are damaged, they can no longer send signals to the brain.
 This hearing loss affects high-pitched sounds and makes it hard to decipher important speech sounds especially in the presence of noise.

 Conductive Hearing Loss

 Conductive hearing loss is often characterized by a sudden loss of hearing.
 Sounds may seem muffled or like they’re coming from far away.
 This hearing loss is caused by problems in the middle ear or outer ear.
-An injury can block the ear canal or an infection can fill the eardrum with fluid.
-Even a buildup of earwax in the ear canal can cause a conductive hearing loss.
+An injury can block the ear canal or infection can fill the eardrum with fluid.
+Even a buildup of earwax in the ear canal can cause conductive hearing loss.

 Mixed Hearing Loss